mimmi20/browscap-js-cache/README.md

 # Examples

-There is a test.js file which demonstrates how to use browscap-js-cache.
+There is a test.ts file which demonstrates how to use browscap-js-cache.

 To run: